nikkhvat/reply-bot/README.md

 ```

 ## Usage
 Send a message to the bot and it will be forwarded to the group chat.
-If anyone in the group replies to that message, the bot will send the reply back to the original sender with the prefix `replay-bot`.
+If anyone in the group replies to that message, the bot will send the reply back to the original sender with the prefix `reply-bot`.

 ## Demo:

 [![Watch the video](./screen_video.png)](https://youtu.be/TeOwEtaCdAk)

 ## License
-This project is licensed under the MIT [License](https://github.com/nik19ta/replay-bot/blob/master/LICENSE.md).
+This project is licensed under the MIT [License](https://github.com/nik19ta/reply-bot/blob/master/LICENSE.md).
 See the LICENSE file for details.